Digital transformation happens when businesses replace existing systems with brand-new digital technologies and change fundamentally as a result.

 Cloud computing isn’t a new concept — at least, not anymore.
 What is new is cloud infrastructure deployed at scale.
 Clunky in-house IT services are out, and virtually unlimited cloud-based IT resources are definitively in.

 Cost is one of the main driving forces behind the switch from in-house to cloud computing.
 Software as a service (SaaS) and platform as a service (PaaS) providers take care of programming and development and then market their programs to the masses.
-Companies simply don’t need to spend hundreds of thousands of dollars on a proprietary platform in 2021.
+Companies simply don’t need to spend hundreds of thousands of dollars on a proprietary platform.

 Other benefits of a cloud-based infrastructure include: